PennLINC/babs/docs/source/after_jobs.rst

 ***************************************
-Step IV: After jobs are finished
+Step IV: After jobs have finished
 ***************************************

 .. contents:: Table of Contents